SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P138-A-Model-of-Design-for-Computing-Systems-A-Categorical-Approach.md

-# P138 - A Model of Design for Computing Systems A Categorical Approach
+#CompletarCita

-Referencia del archivo original: `(Tage Mohammadat) A Model of Design for Computing Systems A Categorical Approach.pdf`
+Referencia del archivo original: `(Tage Mohammadat) A Model of Design for Computing Systems A Categorical Approach.pdf` [[(Tage Mohammadat) A Model of Design for Computing Systems A Categorical Approach.pdf]]